How to View Price Plot Styles

 Candlestick charts show the open, high, low, and close for the period (day, week, 15 minute, etc.).
 The candlestick has two elements, the body and the wick.
 The body is the thick part of the candle and represents the range between the opening and closing prices.
 Traditionally, if the close is higher than the open, the body will be hollow.
 Conversely, if the open is higher than the close, the body will be solid.
 The wick shows the day's range when either the high or the low falls outside the range of the close and the open.

-Optional: Candlesticks can be colored either on the basis of Net Change or Open-to-Close.
+Optional: Candlesticks can be colored either on the basis of Net Change (change from the previous bars close) or Open-to-Close.

 Also known as a "bar graph", this is a chart with rectangular bars which are proportional to the values they represent.
 This plot is not typically used to plot prices since a Line chart will give you the same information and not clutter up the chart as much.
 Bar charts are more widely used to plot volume and indicators like a MACD histogram which has values above and below zero.